 If you only have limited time in Antwerp, you will probably want to see the most famous places that the city is known for.
 I made a list of the city’s most famous landmarks and with some help from Google Maps created a sample city walk itinerary to help you get the best out of your time in Antwerp.

-Please note that if you want to actually visit all of these places (and not just see the exterior), a day will not be sufficient to cover it all.
-But you can easily make this walk including a visit to one museum in a day.
-Keep reading for more details and my recommendations.
+Please note that if you want to actually visit all of these places (and not just see the exterior), one day will not be sufficient to cover it all.
+But you can easily make this walk including a visit to one museum in just one day.
+Keep reading for more details and my recommendations on the very best things to see and do in Antwerp.

-Antwerp in 24 or 48 hours and a sample city walk itinerary
+Best of Antwerp in 1 or 2 days and a sample city walk map

-Recently restored, the central station of Antwerp (no.1 on the map) is one of the world’s most beautiful train stations.
+Recently restored, the central station of Antwerp is one of the world’s most beautiful train stations.
 The building exterior is very impressive, but to truly appreciate it, you have to see it from the inside.
 Don’t miss it!
 If you arrive in Antwerp by train, you should start your city walk here.

 Right next to the station is the famous diamond area.
 Most shops are open every day except Saturday.
 I bet you have never seen so many diamonds and jewellery in one place!
 If you want to buy something, make sure to bargain.
 Negotiating the price is normally not done in Belgium, but Antwerp’s diamond stores are an exception to the rule.

-After leaving the Rubenshuis continue in the direction of the Graanmarkt (no.5).
+After leaving the Rubenshuis continue in the direction of the Graanmarkt (no.5 on the map above).
 It’s a nice little square and it’s usually amazingly quiet comparing to the surrounding streets.
 If you are interested in (window)shopping, then you will love the Schuttershofstraat and the Huidevettersstraat (no.6) where you can find some of the world’s most luxury boutique stores like Hermès, Chanel, or Louis Vuitton to name just a few.

 A little tourist train departs from Groenplaats in summer and may be fun for the children.